awsdocs/amazon-redshift-management-guide/doc_source/configuring-db-encryption-console.md

 ## Rotating Encryption Keys Using the Amazon Redshift console<a name="manage-key-rotation-console"></a>

-You can use the following procedure to rotate encryption keys by using the Amazon Redshift console\.
+You can use the following procedure to rotate encryption keys by using the Amazon Redshift console\.<a name="rotate-encryption-key-task"></a>

 **To rotate an encryption key**